jameskbride/EuchreKata/README.md

 ## Playing a Hand

-### Dealing the Hand
+### Dealing

 _As the Dealer_<br />
 _In order to begin the Hand_<br />
 _I want to deal each Player their cards_<br />

-At the beginning of the hand one player is designated as the dealer, and deals each player 5 cards from the top of a shuffled deck in the following manner: each player gets 2 cards in rotating team order, then each player gets 3 cards in rotating team order.
+At the beginning of the hand one player is designated as the dealer, and deals each player 5 cards from the top of a shuffled deck in the following manner: each player gets 2, then 3 cards in rotating team order, then each player gets 3 cards in rotating team order.

 So:

 1. Team 1 Player 1 gets 2 card
-2. Team 2 Player 2 gets 2 cards
+2. Team 2 Player 2 gets 3 cards
 3. Team 1 Player 3 gets 2 cards
-4. Team 2 Player 4 gets 2 cards.
+4. Team 2 Player 4 gets 3 cards.

-Next, Team 1 player 1 gets 3 cards, and so on until all 4 players have 5 cards.
+Next, Team 1 player 1 gets 3 cards, Team 2 Player 2 gets 2 cards and so on until all 4 players have 5 cards.

 The remainder of the deck (known as the "kitty) is set aside.